krother/training_and_teaching_methods/troubleshooting/energizers.md

-# How to wake up your class after lunch?
+# How to wake up your class?

 Here are my favourite **energizers** – physical activities that get people from their chairs.
 They don't fulfill any purpose other than waking up people.